Skip to Content

 Where to stay in Mount Cook National Park

-I personally hate booking things in advance but I also hate missing out!
-Mount Cook is one of those places that is so beautiful and popular (the reason it made the list of best places to visit on the south island) that if you want to stay in the Mount Cook Village you need to book asap!
+I typically hate booking things in advance but I also hate missing out!
+Mount Cook is one of those places that is so beautiful and popular (the reason it made the list of best places to visit on the South Island) that if you want to stay in the Mount Cook Village you need to book ASAP!

-There are only 6 places to stay in Mount Cook and here you can view 5 of the hotels in the village!
-The 6th is the White Horse Hill Campground.
+There are only a handful of places to stay in Mount Cook and here you can view some of the hotels in the village!
+Another option is camping at the White Horse Hill Campground.
 The campground is run by the DOC (Department of Conservation) and can’t be booked in advance (first come, first serve).
+This is a great option if you’re on a South Island road trip!

 My personal favorite hotel in Mount Cook is Aoraki Court Motel because it is located right in the heart of the village while being super affordable.
 They even offer 2-bedroom apartments, which are perfect for families or groups!

-If the Mount Cook Village is booked up then the closest town is Twizel (45 minutes away).
+If the Mount Cook Village is booked, then the closest town is Twizel (45 minutes away).
 Alternatively, it is common to stay in Lake Tekapo too.
 Just be aware that it is 1.5 hours away!

 2. Fiordland National Park & Milford Sound

-Without a doubt, the best thing to do in Milford Sound is going on a Milford Sound boat cruise!
+Without a doubt, the best thing to do in Milford Sound is to go on a Milford Sound boat cruise!
 From the water, you can sail through the fiord and take in the amazing views from every angle.

 But there’s more to a cruise than the views and that’s the wildlife!
 Milford Sound is home to a very impressive list of animals including seals, dolphins, whales (on occasion), and two types of penguins (including one of the rarest in the world).

 The best cruise to see these animals on is on this nature cruise.
-This cruise is great because onboard there will be wildlife experts to find animals and teach you about them.
-It is also on a smaller boat, so you can get closer to the wildlife as well!
+This cruise is great because there will be wildlife experts on board to find animals and teach you about them.
+It is also on a smaller boat, so you can get closer to the wildlife and have fewer people around, which is always nice!
+This cruise lasts for 1 hour 45 minutes, which is a good amount of time to enjoy the fiord and still have time to experience other parts of Milford!
+You can reserve this cruise in advance for $149 NZD, it includes coffee or tea while you sail- perfect for a cold day on the sound.

 If you thought Milford Sound was big from a boat just imagine how big it feels from a kayak!
 Kayaking through Milford Sound was an adventure on its own and something I’ll never forget!